roseGWASbrowser/PopGen_GWAS_19thcentury_roses/popgenomics/KING/README.md

-Here is the script used to perform the family relationship inferences with KING.
+Here is the script used to perform the family relationship inferences with KING, see the bash script